lorimark/gnucashew/src/dox.md

 First off...
 I love <a href="https://www.gnucash.org" target="_blank">GnuCash!</a>

 Secondly... this is ~not~ GnuCash.
-At present, no GnuCash code is in use here.
+At present, GnuCash code is slightly in use here, as I work to connect this to the libgnucash engine library.
+So far, it is predominantly using direct-sql calls to reach the gnucash database.

 This is an attempt to produce a web-based interface for the GnuCash program.
  Knowing that there have been several other attempts, this is based on my